 It wasn’t too long ago that NFL games were reserved for Sunday afternoons and Monday Night Football only.
 Thanksgiving Day games were a huge treat, as were the occasional contests held in other time slots.
 Today, it’s a different story.
 The NFL has distinct broadcast windows each week during the regular season, and Thursday Night Football is locked in as the official starting point.

-Our complete 2020 guide to TNF will cover everything you need to know about NFL betting on Thursday Nights, including where you can catch the games each and every week and up-to-the-minute TNF lines & odds.
+Below we’ll cover everything you need to know about NFL betting on Thursday Nights, including where you can catch the games every week plus up-to-the-moment TNF lines & odds.

-The goal is to make sure that no squad scheduled for a Thursday night has to play on a short week more than once per season.
+While computers and algorithms do a lot of the heavy lifting, special attention has to be paid to certain situations, such as how teams are scheduled for TNF.
+Overall, the goal is to make sure that no squad scheduled for this slot has to play on a short week more than once per season.

 This year’s Thursday Night Football schedule offers many must-see matchups.
 Let’s take a closer look at the football games on tap.
 (All times Eastern)